-In addition to the SCR library, one may optionally include SCR commands in a job script.
+In addition to the SCR library, one may optionally include SCR commands in their job script.
 These commands are most useful on systems where failures are common.
 The SCR commands prepare the cache, scavenge files from cache to the parallel file system, and check that the scavenged dataset is complete among other things.
-The commands also automate the process of relaunching a job after failure, including logic to detect to exclude failed nodes.
+The commands also automate the process of relaunching a job after failure.